 People often assume that fearful dogs have been mistreated by a prior owner, but more commonly, dogs are fearful because they lack early experience with other people, sounds, and situations.
 Genetics can also play a role in fearful behavior.
-It is possible to acquire a dog who has been mistreated by someone that has come in contact with it, but most commonly the cause is the lack of socialization as a puppy or young dog.
+It is possible to acquire a dog that has been mistreated by someone that has come in contact with it, but most commonly the cause is the lack of socialization as a puppy or young dog.
 The best way to overcome a shy and fearful dog is to set a plan.

 Some breeds are naturally shy, but due to puppy mills and inbreeding, these traits can be increased.
 Before you buy a puppy from a pet store or a breeder, research the place or person.
 A good breeder is committed to turning out puppies who are healthy, well adjusted, and ready for life.
 A lot of love and care goes into each puppy if the breeder does his job right.

 If you feel like your puppy is shy because of a genetic trait, it is still possible to train him.
-Even well-bred puppies with good breeders can be more fearful than their litter mates.
+Even well-bred puppies with good breeders can be more fearful than their littermates.
 If the shyness is caught early enough, intensive socialization and training should be taken up.
 The earlier the problem is identified, the easier it is to deal with.
 Certain breeds can be more prone to fearfulness, but any dog can grow up being fearful of new people and experiences.
 Before buying a puppy, research the breed and ask the breeder about the parents' temperaments.
 It is also a good idea to meet the parents of the puppy.

 If you feel that your puppy has become fearful because of a lack of socialization, get started now.
 The sooner you realize this, the better.
-Consider enrolling your dog in training classes or doggie- day care.
+Consider enrolling your dog in training classes or doggie daycare.
 Take him or her to dog parks.

 - Avoid reinforcing fearful behavior.
 Petting and talking soothingly to the dog or picking hum up reinforces the fearful behavior.
 A more hands-off approach will send the message that there is nothing to fear.
 Yawn, stretch, or just flat-out tell the dog there's nothing to be scared of.

 - No punishment, ever!
 There is never a reason for punishment in a situation where a dog is fearful.
-When a dog is frightened, it is not able to learn, so punishment will make things worse.
+When a dog is frightened, it is not able to learn, so the punishment will make things worse.

 - Safety first.
 Keep the leash on at all times in public and make the house escape-proof.